duncandc/subhalo_anisotropy/README.md

 This is a repository for a project on the effects of subhalo anisotropy.

 There are three effects I want to investigate:

-1.) intrahalo subhalo anisotropy
+* intrahalo subhalo anisotropy, i.e. anisotropic distribution of $\theta$ and $\phi$
-2.) interhalo subhalo anisotropy
+* interhalo subhalo anisotropy, i.e. alignments between host haloes